Nitrofurantoin for urinary tract infections

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Nitrofurantoin should not be taken with some medicines that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving nitrofurantoin.
+- Nitrofurantoin should not be taken with some medicines.
+Tell your doctor or pharmacist about any other medicines your child is taking before giving Nitrofurantoin.

 - Only give this medicine to your child for their current infection.

 - Never save medicine for future illnesses.
 Give old or unused antibiotics to your pharmacist to dispose of.

 - Only give the antibiotic to the child it was prescribed for.
 Never give it to anyone else, even if their condition appears to be the same, as it could do harm.

 - Antibiotics only kill bacteria; they do not kill viruses.
 This means that they do not work against colds, sore throats, flu or other infections that are caused by viruses.
 Your doctor will not prescribe antibiotics for these illnesses.

 If you think someone else may have taken the medicine by accident, contact your doctor for advice.

 - Keep the medicine in a cupboard, away from heat and direct sunlight.